rybalkinsd/atom/lecture05/presentation/PITCHME.md

 1. **Check** if candidates count equals to PLAYERS_IN_GAME constant
     - If **no** continue to step #1
     - If **yes**
-        1. Create and save GameSession
+        - Create and save GameSession
-        1. Clean GameSession candidates
+        - Clean GameSession candidates
-        1. Continue to step #1
+        - Continue to step #1

 #HSLIDE
 ### Connection producer
 We do not have server to get connections for now.

+We need an instance to emulate client.

-Connection producer will put new requests to our **queue** time-to-time.
+**Connection producer** will put new requests to our **queue** time-to-time.

 It is possible to have many producers.